Urban climate resilience: how does land tenure affect adaptation to climate change in Dhaka?

 - To develop practical strategies for dissemination at the local as well as the political level

 This work is being led by Dr Joanne Jordan.
-It is funded by the Royal Geographical Society (with IBG) with an Environment and Sustainability Research Grant (Grant ESRG 6/15), The University of Manchester Faculty of Humanities Strategic Investment Research Fund and The University of Manchester School of Environment, Education and Development Research and Impact Stimulation Fund.
+It is funded by the Royal Geographical Society (with IBG) with an Environment and Sustainability Research Grant (Grant ESRG 6/15), the Arts and Humanities Research Council’s Research in Film Award, and several grants from The University of Manchester, including: Faculty of Humanities Strategic Investment Research Fund and The University of Manchester School of Environment, Education and Development Research and Impact Stimulation Fund.

 With the research complete, Dr Joanne Jordan teamed up with the Department of Theatre and Performance Studies at the University of Dhaka to explore the findings through a ‘Pot Gan’; a traditional folk medium, featuring melody, drama, pictures and dancing.
-The Pot Gan performances aim to build awareness of how climate change affects the lives of those living in Dhaka slums.
+The Pot Gan performances aim to build awareness of how climate change affects the lives of low-income people in Dhaka.

 The collaboration between Dr Jordan and the University of Dhaka has resulted in the Pot Gan being developed as part of a Master’s course unit on ‘Theatre for Development’.
-Pot Gan Performances of ‘The Lived Experience of Climate Change: A Story of One Piece of Land’ in Dhaka’ have been seen by over 600 people in Dhaka, including: slum dwellers, policy makers, practitioners, academics, and the general public.
-Performances have taken place at:
+Pot Gan Performances of ‘The Lived Experience of Climate Change: A Story of One Piece of Land in Dhaka’ have been seen online and in-person by over 7,000 people, including: informal dwellers, policy makers, practitioners, academics, students, and key publics.
+Live performances have taken place in Dhaka at:

 - The 10th International Conference on Community-based Adaptation to Climate Change, Independent University Bangladesh, Dhaka (25 April 2016)